-During FY 2015-16, capital goods exports declined by (-) 4.0 per cent over the corresponding period of the previous year to reach US$ 18.0 billion.
-Imports of capital goods during the same period registered a year-on-year growth of 4.1 per cent to reach US$ 41.1 billion.
-The USA is the largest market for India’s exports of machinery, with a share of 15 percent in the total capital goods exports.
-The UAE, Germany and the UK (share of 5 percent each) were the other top export destinations for these products.
-The USA was the topmost export destination in all segments of machinery, except textile machinery.
+During 2016-17, exports of machinery increased by 6.5 per cent as compared to the previous year to reach US$ 20.2 billion.
+Imports of machinery during the same period registered a y-o-y decline of (-) 1.4 per cent to reach US$ 32.8 billion.
+The USA is the largest market for India’s exports of machinery with a share of 15.5 per cent in the total exports of these products.
+Germany (share of 5.1 per cent), the UK (4.7 per cent), UAE (4.6 per cent), and Turkey (3.5 per cent) were the other top destinations for India’s exports of these products.

 Foreign Direct Investments

 Capacity of capital goods industry has grown significantly since liberalization, supported by the inward direct investments in the sector.
-Cumulative foreign direct investments in the capital goods industry amounted to US$ 12.0 billion during April 2000 to March 2016.
-FDI inflows in electrical equipment and industrial machinery account for more than two-third of the total FDI inflows in the capital goods sector.
+Cumulative foreign direct investments in the capital goods industry amounted to US$ 15.5 billion during April 2000 to June 2017 period.
+This was nearly 4.5 percent of the total FDI inflows in the country.

 Demand in the capital goods sector is currently propelled by the manufacturing, power and mining industries.
 This demand is expected to rise, keeping in mind the government’s initiatives for infrastructure development.
 In addition, investments in power, oil and gas extraction, mining and petrochemical are expected to provide a positive boost for the industry.
 Industrial growth and development in the manufacturing industry will add to the momentum of the capital goods industry.